Click here to

 Health and social care workers provide support and help to people of all ages with a range of difficulties and disabilities that impair their daily living.
 Whether this is going into people’s homes to provide personal care (dressing and washing), supporting young people with mental health or aiding the rehabilitation of those recovering from illness, there are an array of avenues that social care workers can take during their careers.

-There are 1.48 million people currently working in the health and social care sector, but according to Health Careers NHS, at least another half a million people need to join the sector by 2030 to meet increasing demand.
-Would you like to be one of the 0.5 million but you’re not sure what career routes are available?
+Would you like to step into one of these essential roles but you are not sure what career routes are available?
 Or are you already working in the sector but want a role change?
-If so then read on…
+If so, then read on…

 Child Running To Granddad And Carer